-Critical success factor (CSF) is a management term for an element that is necessary for a business to achieve its goals.
-It is a critical factor or activity required for ensuring the success of your company.
-While we can report and assess regular business factors like your income statement or balance sheet, determining the underlying CSFs takes a little more research and digging.
-What works for one business may not be the determinant for success for another, even within the same industry.
+A Critical Success Factor (CSF) is a critical factor or activity required for ensuring the success of your company.
+Reporting on regular business factors like your income statement or balance sheet is important but determining the underlying CSFs takes a little more research.

 To be effective, a critical success factor must: